agenteo/agenteo.github.com/source/_posts/2013-04-30-use-of-rails-environments.md

 * staging/pre_production -- a server where stakeholders can test stories on an environment as similar to production as possible

-what I saw and what I am still seeing today is those extra environments are a perfect copy of config/environments/production.rb.
+rhat I usually see is those extra environments are a perfect copy of `config/environments/production.rb`.

 So I started wondering what's their purpose?